Contact Center CX

 IVR technology allows businesses to manage calls efficiently, enabling callers to interact with automated menus using voice or keypad inputs.
 It directs callers to the correct department or provides information without human intervention.

-IVR is widely used across industries, reducing wait times and helping businesses save up to 30% in call center costs.
+IVR is widely used across industries, reducing wait times and helping businesses save up to 30% in call center costs (Grand View Research).

 In this blog, we’ll explain how IVR works, why it’s useful, and how it can improve your customer service.